K-1 Fiance(e) Visa

 The first step is for the U.S citizen petitioner to file a K1 Fiancé(e) Visa Petition with the United States Citizenship and Immigration Services (USCIS) office.
 After USCIS approves the petition, it is sent to the National Visa Center (NVC).
 The NVC will assign a case number and forward the petition to the U.S. Embassy or Consulate where the foreign fiancé(e) resides.
 When this happens, the U.S embassy will contact the foreign fiance(e) to apply for a K-1 visa and K2 visa (if there are eligible dependents) and attend the k1 visa interview.

-Restrictions/limitation on the K-1 visa holder upon entering the U.S
+Restrictions/limitations on the K-1 visa holder upon entering the U.S

 Upon approval of the K-1 visa at the U.S. embassy, the K-1 visa holder and any dependent K2 visa holder are required to enter the United States during the validity period of the visa.

 Upon admission into the United States, USCIS requires that K-1 visa applicants remain in the United States for 90 days to conduct the proposed wedding.
-Afterward, they are to file the green card application for permanent resident resident status.
+Afterward, they are to file the green card application for permanent resident status.

 What Happens if the Marriage Fails to Occur?